 \section{Introduction}

 Numerous large-scale convex optimization problems have recently emerged in a variety of fields, including signal and image processing, statistical inference, computer vision, and machine learning.
 Often, little is known about the actual structure of the objective function.
-Therefore, optimization algorithms used in solving such problems can only rely (e.g. by means of callback functions) on specific black-box methods, called oracle functions~\cite{refaam}.
-The term ``large-scale'' refers to the tractability of certain computational primitives (see also~\cite{refaaq}).
+Therefore, optimization algorithms used in solving such problems can only rely (e.g., by means of callback functions) on specific black-box methods, called oracle functions~\cite{refaab}.
+The term ``large-scale'' refers to the tractability of certain computational primitives (see also~\cite{refaac}).
 In the black-box setting, it means that the oracle functions of large-scale problems usually only include scalar functions and operations that resemble first-order derivatives.

-The introduction of Nesterov's Fast Gradient Method (FGM)~\cite{refaan} has rendered large-scale applications, especially those with non-strongly convex objectives, practical to solve with sufficient accuracy.
-FGM requires that the objective be differentiable with Lipschitz gradient.
-Many optimization problems, particularly inverse problems in fields such as sparse signal processing, linear algebra, matrix and tensor completion, and digital imaging (see \cite{refaad,refaae,refaag,refaas,refaav} and references therein), have a composite structure.
+Many large-scale applications were rendered practical to address with the advent of Nesterov's Fast Gradient Method (FGM)~\cite{refaad}.
+The canonical form of FGM, formulated in \cite{refaae}, requires that the objective be differentiable with Lipschitz gradient.
+Many optimization problems, particularly inverse problems in fields such as sparse signal processing, linear algebra, matrix and tensor completion, and digital imaging (see \cite{refaaf,refaag,refaah,refaai,refaaj} and references therein), have a composite structure.
 In these composite problems, the objective $F$ is the sum of a function $f$ with Lipschitz gradient (Lipschitz constant $L_f$) and a simple but possibly non-differentiable regularizer $\Psi$.
 The regularizer $\Psi$ embeds constraints by being infinite outside the feasible set.
 Often, $L_f$ is not known in advance.
-Composite problem oracle functions are scalar $f(\vec{x})$ and $\Psi(\vec{x})$, as well as gradient $\cmdaah{f}(\vec{x})$ and proximal operator $prox_{\tau \Psi}(\vec{x})$.
+The composite problem oracle functions are the scalar $f(\bm{x})$ and $\Psi(\bm{x})$, as well as the gradient $\nabla f(\bm{x})$ and the proximal operator $prox_{\tau \Psi}(\bm{x})$.